miztiik/AWS-Demos/README.md

 There are two parts to the setup,
 - **Part 1** - Setting up the network infrastructure (VPC, Subnets, Security Groups)
-- **Part 2** - Creating & Configure the Database, Web & Load Balancer Instances
+- **Part 2** - Create & Configure the Database, Web & Load Balancer Instances

 Assuming you have already setup your AWS CLI for Region `US East (N. Virginia)`.
 Lets move forward;